maxime-lair/maxime-lair/roadTo/os_concepts/networking_concepts.md

 The uppermost sublayer multiplexes protocols running at the top of the data link layer, It makes it possible for several network protocols to coexist within a multipoint network and to be transported over the same network medium.
 It also provides addressing and control of the data link.
 It can be considered as the interface between the network layer and the MAC.
 In short, the LLC provides a way for the upper layers to deal with any type of *MAC* layer.

-It can also optionally provide flow control and error management capabilities, but It depends on the protocol stack, as It can be taken care of by a transport layer such as TCP.
+It can also optionally provide flow control and error management capabilities, but It depends on the protocol stack, as It is usually taken care of by a transport layer such as TCP.

 ![LLC_PDU](https://user-images.githubusercontent.com/72258375/151045484-ec903706-6599-4495-8cb6-1a8b43ea7bfb.png)